 Because this recipe uses self-raising flour, it leavens beautifully on its own.
 And the moisture of the bananas helps to hold it together really well, meaning you don’t get that crumbly mess you can sometimes end up with when baking eggless desserts!

 And the dairy part?
 I simply switched traditional butter for vegan butter.
 It gives the same taste, same texture, and results in beautifully moist chocolate chip banana bread.

 This vegan baking thing ain’t as hard as you might think.

 Quite a lot of the dark chocolate chips you’ll find in the baking section at supermarkets are “accidentally vegan”.
 This just means that they contain no animal products but aren’t necessarily targeted at vegans.

 Some of my favourites are:

 - Sainsbury’s dark chocolate chips

 - Silver Spoon dark chocolate chips from B&M stores (I can’t find the link online but they have them in store).

-If you’re outside of the UK, check out this vegan chocolate chip guide by Namely Marly for info of which brands might be available near you.
+Check out this vegan chocolate guide for info about other brands that may be available near you.

 And if all else fails, just grab a bar of your favourite vegan chocolate, cut it up and use chocolate chunks instead of chips.